Hay House

 Half a dozen spirits are said to haunt these halls.
 The most frequently seen is an elegant elderly woman in an 1800s dress wandering the 18,000 square feet of hallways - believed to be Mary Ellen Felton, who loved the house so much she never left.
 A board member once witnessed her ghost looking through a chest of drawers.

-Visitors report cold spots, disembodied voices, and mysterious doors slamming.
+Visitors report sudden temperature drops, voices from empty rooms, and mysterious doors slamming.
 Some feel someone breathing over their shoulder.
 Moaning sounds emanate from the master bedroom.
 The Johnstons' children apparently still play here - their playful spirits taunt staff and contractors.
 Tools and objects go missing, only to be slid across the floor by unseen forces.

-During a 2010 paranormal investigation, researchers captured full-bodied apparitions on camera.
+During a 2010 paranormal investigation, researchers captured full-body figures on camera.
 The museum now offers ghost tours where guests can experience the supernatural activity that fills this magnificent Southern mansion.

 Researched from 6 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.